 - EKG (electrocardiogram, or heart tracing)

 The brown recluse spider is most common in the south and central states of the United States, especially in Missouri, Kansas, Arkansas, Louisiana, eastern Texas, and Oklahoma.
-However, the spider has been found in several large cities outside this range.
+However, they have been found in several large cities outside these areas.

 The brown recluse spider prefers dark, sheltered areas such as under porches and in woodpiles.